swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 the observability system, using Async sequences, callbacks, or delegates.
 When possible, implementation code which requires polling to be tested should be refactored to support other means.
-Polling exists for the case where such refactors are either not possible or require a large amount of overhead.
+Polling exists for the case where such refactors are either not possible or not yet practicable.

-Polling introduces a small amount of instability to the tests - in the example of waiting for `Aquarium.isRaising` to be set to true, it is entirely possible that, unless the code covered by
+Polling inherently introduces some amount of instability to the tests - in the example of waiting for `Aquarium.isRaising` to be set to true, it is entirely possible that, unless the code covered by
-`// Long running work that I'm not qualified to describe` has a test-controlled means to block further execution, the created `Task` could finish between polling attempts - resulting `Aquarium.isRaising` to always be read as false, and failing the test despite the code having done the right thing.
+`// Long running work that I'm not qualified to describe` has a test-controlled means to block further execution, the created `Task` could finish between polling attempts - resulting `Aquarium.isRaising` to always (or worse, occasionaly) read as false, and failing the test despite the code having done the right thing.

 Polling also only offers a snapshot in time of the state.
 When `PollingStopCondition.firstPass` is used, polling will stop and return a pass